- To request guidance from a nurse, call 1700

 To save time and effort, the use of reusable prescriptions is recommended for regularly used medications.
 These prescriptions can be valid for up to one year.
 To obtain a multi-use prescription, you must first attend a consultation with your family doctor.

-Many may have a feeling that something might be wrong without being able to pinpoint specific symptoms.
+Many people may feel that something might be wrong without being able to pinpoint specific symptoms.
 If this is the case, it is advisable to contact the nearest healthcare center and consult with a doctor or nurse to receive guidance on the next steps.
 Typically, the process begins with obtaining a urine sample, blood test, and a physical examination.

 If you experience symptoms that may indicate a sexually transmitted infection, you should seek medical attention immediately.

-You can also call 543-6050 to make an appointment for a check at the Outpatient Department of Dermatology and Venereology at Landspítali University Hospital.
+You can call 543-6050 to make an appointment for a check at the Outpatient Department of Dermatology and Venereology at Landspítali University Hospital or request service through the Landspitali app.

-In case of a sudden and short-term illness, you can request a sickness certificate through My pages (isl. mínar síður) at Heilsuvera (heilsuvera.is).
+In case of a sudden and short-term illness, you can request a sickness certificate through My pages (is. mínar síður) at Heilsuvera (heilsuvera.is).

 Select the following:

-You pay for the certificate and then it appears on your sites, under My pages, after few days.
+You pay for the certificate, and then it will appear under My pages after few days.

-For long-term illnesses and other certificates, e.g. for driving licenses or letters of authorization, it is always necessary to make an appointment with a general doctor at your health care center.
+For long-term illnesses and other certificates (e.g. for driving licenses or letters of authorization) it is always necessary to make an appointment with a general doctor at your healthcare centre.

 Other Services